Bharat9848/notes/DistributedSystem.md

     - all the changes happened to a register are atomic.Defintion does not entail multiple row/key-value/register.
 Linearlizability only covers a single row/key-value/register- ???)
     - read your own update.
     - usecases include leader election, distributed locks and unique constraint like unique username, password change in banking system etc.
     - **Drawbacks**:
       1. Performance hinderess - not scalable beyond a point.
 Scalability would requires the usecase to be handle by multi nodes.
       2. Make system unavailable in cases of network partitions and other faults.
     - There may be a case that even after linearizability you get to see values which are not latest.
 But as they are returned by any replica, it is okay.

-  4. Quorum based consistency
+  4. **Quorum based consistency**
     - `r + w > n` and `w>r` is used to achieve high consistency.

- 4. **Total order broadcast**
-   - Messages are delieverd exactly once and in the same order.
-   - it is equivalent to repeated round of consensus.
+  5. **Read your own write** consistency
+    - it is a special form of casual consistency where if a node update some item then it should always see updated value.
+    - It can be achieved by client sticking to same server node.
+  6. **Session consistency**
+    - System will behave like read-your-own-write consistency during the session.
+In case of session invalidation user can see stale data.
+    - It can be achieved by client sticking to same server node.
+  7. **Monotonic read consistency**:
+    - once a client has read some value it cannot go back in time and see some old value.
+    - It can be achieved by client sticking to same server node.
+  8. **Monotonic write consistency**
+    -  In this case the system guarantees to serialize the writes by the same process.
+    - It can be achieved by client sticking to same server node.

   ## How
    - **Lamport clock**: